julianlk522/FITM/README.md

     -obtain (get, extract, assign)
     -resolve (take in a possibly incomplete form and translate to a correct form) -verify (instead of check, ensure, etc.)
+-find some way to cache Go dependency downloads in GHA workflow
+    -github.com/lestrrat-go/httpcc literally the only one needed...
 -replace spellfix transactions with triggers
     -(that way can make changes over CLI without worrying about unsync) -too complicated for now ... workaround might be just resetting on cron job or something though that requires downtime...